| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 a third alternative: renew the SSA relationship, upgrade to 8.2, get e-signatures,

 and reduce the total cost of ownership of running your old BPCS 4.
+This third alternative is not necessarily obviously better, especially

 if you have corporate rules around standards.
 But if you have confidence in SSA

 and your budget is being squeezed, it's certainly a reasonable choice.
+I can't say how

 much confidence is warranted.
 But assuming that